qgis/QGIS-Documentation/source/docs/user_manual/working_with_projections/working_with_projections.rst

 projection of vector and raster layers.
 All of these features allow the user to display layers with different CRSs and have them overlay properly.

-.. index:: EPSG, IGNF, European_Petroleom_Search_Group, Institut_Geographique_National_de_France
+.. index:: EPSG; European Petroleum Search Group, IGNF; Institut Geographique National de France

 Overview of Projection Support
 ==============================

 QGIS has support for approximately 2,700 known CRSs.
 Definitions for each CRS are stored in a SQLite database that is installed with QGIS.
 Normally, you do not need to manipulate the database directly.
 In fact, doing so may cause projection support to fail.
 Custom CRSs are stored in a user database.
 See section :ref:`sec_custom_projections` for information on managing your custom